This post may have been sponsored and/or contain affiliate links. Please visit our Policies Page for more details.

 When I was at Walmart another man was asking for help finding the pad his wife requested.
 He was equally embarrassed that he had to ask.

-Always Maxi Overnight Extra Heavy Flow are made for big behind women with thighs that rub together.
+Always Maxi Overnight Extra Heavy Flow is made for big behind women with thighs that rub together.
 (I had this issue even when I was thinner, and due to being allergic to tampons, I have to use a particular kind of pad.)
 When Always came out with this kind of pad, it totally changed everything for me!
 I had a lot fewer messes and embarrassing situations.

 Why Is Talking About Our Periods Important?